mattgallagher/Clocks/README.md

 # Clocks
 An iOS world-time app written in Swift to demonstrate the benefits of treating view-state as a separate model.
+The project requires Swift 4 (tested with Xcode 9 beta 6) since it relies on Swift 4's `Codable` functionality.

 This project contains two different branches: